 Our team regularly assists clients in creating tax-exempt organizations and in guiding them through the exemption application process.
 Once the entity is formed, developing and adhering to proper governance procedures is vital for tax-exempt organizations.
 The revised IRS Form 990, the annual tax return for exempt organizations, places more focus on governance issues than ever before.
-Because your organization's Form 990 is available to the public, your answers to the "good governance" questions and the financial disclosures will be reviewed by your prospective donors, especially those considering a substantial donation or bequest.
-It may also be examined by state government officials, the press, self-appointed "watchdogs" and others with an interest in your organization.
+Because your organization's Form 990 is available to the public, your answers to the "good governance" questions and financial disclosures will be reviewed by your prospective donors, especially those considering a substantial donation or bequest.
+It may also be examined by state government officials, the media, self-appointed "watchdogs" and others with an interest in your organization.

-Our team can assist you in conducting internal reviews of your governance procedures to help you develop best practices that meet current standards.
+Our attorneys can assist you in conducting internal reviews of your governance procedures to help you develop best practices that meet current standards.
 This process may include the preparation and adoption of governance guidelines, amendments to bylaws, committee charters, conflict-of-interest policies, document retention policies, "whistleblower" policies, grant procedures, indemnification policies and ethical conduct statements.
 We can advise the directors and officers of your organization on their fiduciary responsibilities, as well as indemnification and insurance issues.

-We can also advise you in complex corporate transactions such as mergers of exempt organizations; formation of tax-exempt or for-profit subsidiaries; creation of a separate charitable foundation to accompany an existing non-charitable organization; contractual relationships between exempt and non-exempt organizations; asset transfers between exempt organizations; transactions between exempt organizations in the same state or in different states; agreements with professional fundraisers, corporate sponsors and other organizations and termination of exempt organizations.
+We can also advise you in complex corporate transactions such as mergers of exempt organizations; formation of tax-exempt or for-profit subsidiaries; creation of a separate charitable foundation to accompany an existing non-charitable organization; contractual relationships between exempt and non-exempt organizations; asset transfers between exempt organizations; transactions between exempt organizations in the same state or in different states; agreements with professional fundraisers, corporate sponsors and other organizations; and termination of exempt organizations.
 In addition, we regularly advise tax-exempt organizations on issues pertaining to lobbying and political activities.

 Finance, Fundraising and Donor Issues